paveltimofeev/screens.io/tasklist.md

 -- Clone Scenario
 -- Auth proxy should be able to Register a New User
 -- Refactor Auth proxy
+-- Favorite scenarios / Add to fav / Remove fav

 - Use Queues for /run, /approve to separate api from vrt and return '/run' response as soon as possible
 - DESIGN UI PAGES

 - DESIGN UI PAGES FOR MOBILE
 - Run scenarios with overrode parameters (hostname/resolutions/...)
-- User Profile: Favorive scenarios / Add to fav / Remove fav
 - Cookies callback/field, or before run script
 - Show the latest run image at ScenarioCards: "Store or Query" latestRun, approved and latestRunDiff (if has) of scenario
 - Show Approved image for scenario